kevin218/Eureka/docs/source/quickstart.rst

 	inputdir	/Stage2
 	outputdir	/Stage3

 The explicit settings for the ``S4_wasp39b.ecf``, ``S5_wasp39b.ecf`` and ``S6_wasp39b.ecf`` will be skipped here for brevity (but you should still do them!).
-However, it is important to notice a few settings in the ``S5_wasp39b.ecf``, specifically we need to assign the correct ``.epf`` file, and modify the number of processors we want to use for light curve fitting.
+However, it is important to notice a few settings in the ``S5_wasp39b.ecf``.
+Specifically, you need to assign the correct ``.epf`` file, and modify the number of processors you want to use during the light curve fitting.

 .. code-block:: bash

 	ncpu		4
 	fit_par		S5_fit_par_wasp39b.epf

-Whilst editing those files you will have noticed that there are a whole range of other inputs that can be tweaked and adjusted at each different stage.
-For now, we can ignore these as the demo files we've selected have been specifically tailored to this simulated dataset of WASP-39b.
+While editing those files you may have noticed that there are a whole range of other inputs that can be tweaked and adjusted at each different stage.
+For now you can ignore these, as the demo files have been specifically tailored to this simulated dataset of WASP-39b.

 4. Run Eureka! 💡